lynix27/modmail-bot/README.md

 (This command may vary based on your OS.)

 ## If you don't want to self-host the bot, you can invite the official instance by clicking [here](https://discord.com/api/oauth2/authorize?client_id=1139964189465653358&permissions=8&scope=bot)!

+## Adding translations
+Go to [this file](./strings/en.py) and copy it's content.
+Fork this repository.
+Create a new Python file in the [strings folder](./strings) and name it like your language's language tag.
+Create a pull request.